Making the UK greener, one house at a time

 This is because, unlike Earth, the space environment does not have night and day, and the satellites are in the Earth's shadow for only a maximum of 72 minutes per night.

 Space-based solar panels can generate 2,000 gigawatts of power constantly.
 This is 40 times more energy than a solar panel would generate on Earth annually.
-This is also several folds higher than the efficiency of solar panels today.
+This is also several folds higher than the most efficient solar panels today.

 What’s more, is that space-based solar power would generate 0% greenhouse gas emissions unlike other alternatives energy like nuclear, coal, oil, gas, and ethanol.
 The current source of energy that generates the lowest CO2 is nuclear power, which generates CO2 of 5g CO2 eq per kWh.